jestevezcaparros/hackathon2017-1/valo/src/visualizations_js/README.md

 - Clone this Github repository: `git clone https://github.com/ITRS-Group/hackathon2017.git`
 - Install local dependencies `cd hackathon2017 && npm run prelaunch:viz`
 - Build solution `npm run make:viz`
-- Run the project launcher script: `run launch:viz`
+- Run the project launcher script: `npm run launch:viz`

 After running the last command your default browser should opens up displaying the map.
 If you have any problem, please talk to an organizer for help.